eerkela/bertrand/docs/source/motivation.rst

     9223372036854775808
     9223372036854775808

 They're all the same!
-This is an example of a floating point rounding error in action.
+This is an example of floating point rounding error in action.
 Each of these integers is above the integral range of ``float64`` objects, which is defined by the number of bits in their significand (53 in the case of ``float64`` objects).
 Only integers within this range can be exactly represented with exponent 1, meaning that any integer outside the range